-It’s all very well lusting after the wardrobes of the Instagram famous, bloggers and models, but it pays to remember that they do get given stuff from the PR people of these companies.
+It’s all very well lusting after the wardrobes of the Instagram famous, bloggers and models, but it pays to remember that they get given stuff from the PR people of these companies.

 The High Street